Perhaps the most important part of any hydroponic system is the nutrient solution.

 Generally, nutrient solutions call for mixing 3.5 milliliters of each concentrate per liter of water, but you should always refer to the manufacturer’s recommendations before mixing.

-There are plenty of “do it yourself” (DIY) options for nutrient solutions, ranging from soaked compost, to mixing separate nutrients together.
+There are plenty of “do it yourself” (DIY) options for nutrient solutions, ranging from compost tea, to mixing separate nutrients together.

-Homemade nutrient solutions are riskier, especially for newer hydroponic farmers, because it’s subject to more human error.
+Homemade nutrient solutions are riskier, especially for new hydroponic farmers, because it’s subject to more human error.

 If you’re interested in making nutrient solution at home, do extensive research to be sure that you add the proper amount of nutrients.

 Whether you use homemade or premade solution, be sure to check the pH levels and balance as needed after mixing it with water.